 The arrow at the top is pointing at the elbow, while the arrow at the bottom is pointing and the hip bone.

 The weight of the upper body still remains above the pelvis which reduces the chance of a disc bulge that can herniate or trigger a spasm.
 Notice how the upper body has only leant over at a fraction of the angle of the first image.
 I can still maintain a neutral curve, which is key.

 Keeping your leg muscles engaged in this movement prevents injury.

 This is a much safer and preferred alternative to leaning over.
 If you keep yourself aware of this rule, then you force yourself to consciously bend at the hips, the knees and not the back.

 Look at the benefits:

-- your leg and hip muscles are activated and moving.
+- both your leg and hip muscles are activated and moving.

 - there is much less effort and strain on your body and spine

 - you will reduce your chances of spasm and injury dramatically